 - Clean the Pan: In case some plastic is left behind, use an abrasive cleaner to scrub it off.

 This is one of the most convenient and safest methods of removing melted plastic from your pans.

 However, you may have to repeat the process several times to remove the plastic completely.

 The Bottom Line

-Getting melted plastic on your pan does not mean you have to throw it away.
+Getting melted plastic on your stainless steel pans, cast iron pans, or other metal pans does not mean you have to throw it away.

 So, try out various methods to see what works best for you!

 Other cooking pan related articles you may find useful:

 - Why Do Pans Have Metal, Wooden, or Plastic Handles?